 I moved on to biomimicry solutions.
 A pretty feel-good topic, it’s all about getting inspiration from nature’s engineering solutions.
 The Shinkansen trains, modelled after the kingfisher beak, are modern and cool.
 No harm done.

 By January 2016, I’d written five articles.
 Then I signed onto write five more, eventually writing 11 in total.
-The last article I submitted was about the Exxon Valdez incident, wherein a ship leaked 11 million gallons of crude oil into Prince William Sound in Alaska.
+The last article I submitted was about the Exxon Valdez incident, wherein a ship leaked 260,000 barrels of crude oil into Prince William Sound in Alaska.

 My favourite article was “Environmentalism.”
 It doesn’t get better than writing the entry on “Environmentalism” for an environmental encyclopedia.
 I tried to represent the topic in that neutral, omniscient voice that people expect from encyclopedias.
 (People don’t write encyclopedias.
 Encyclopedias are written.)